martintnr/PRISM/vignettes/PRISM_vignette.md

 For this example, I will use LDL, HDL, and CAD from UKBiobank round 2.
 You should use LHC-MR (<https://github.com/LizaDarrous/lhcMR>) guidelines to format your data.
-Please format your GWAS data to begin with *Trait*. (the default UKBiobank round 2 format works).
+Please format your GWAS data filenames to begin with *Trait*. (the default UKBiobank round 2 format works).
 If multiple files in the folder begins with the same prefix, please remove or rename the duplicates.
 Both .tsv and .csv formats are acceptable, and the data can be gzipped (.gz or .bgz).